Over-parameterised Shallow Neural Networks with Asymmetrical Node Scaling: Global Convergence Guarantees and Feature Learning: Related work

-\textbf{Asymmetrical scaling in neural networks. } The idea of using asymmetrical scaling parameters in the context of (stochastic) gradient descent optimisation of deep neural networks has been previously introduced by \citet{Wolinski2020a}.
-The focus of the work of \citet{Wolinski2020a} was on the (empirical) usefulness in terms of pruning.
-Indeed, our experiments in \cref{sec:experiments} are also in line with their findings. \citet{Wolinski2020a}, however, only consider asymmetrical scaling with $\gamma=0$ (no fixed part), and did not investigate the global convergence properties under such scaling.
-The property of random neural networks under (random) asymmetrical node scaling in the large-width limit has also been considered by \citet{Lee2022}; but this paper did not investigate the training properties under gradient descent or gradient flow.
+\textbf{Asymmetrical scaling in FFNNs. } The idea of using asymmetrical scaling parameters in the context of GD optimisation of deep FFNNs has been previously introduced by \citet{Wolinski2020a}.
+The focus of \citet{Wolinski2020a} was on the (empirical) usefulness in terms of pruning.
+Indeed, our experiments in \cref{sec:experiments} are also in line with their findings.
+The work of \citet{Wolinski2020a}, however, only considered asymmetrical scaling with $\gamma=0$ (no fixed part), and did not investigate global convergence properties under such scaling.
+The properties of random FFNNs under \textit{random} asymmetrical node scaling in the large-width limit has also been considered by \citet{Lee2022}; but this paper did not investigate the training properties under gradient flow or gradient descent.